 You can come and go as you please

 One of the best things about living in a hostel is the flexibility it gives you.
-While we are limited on setting up a “home” (but we are travelling – we don’t want a home) so that we can pack up everything we have quickly, it means that we can leave for a few days without paying any rent.
+While we are limited on setting up a “home” (then again, we are travelling – we don’t want a home anyway) so that we can pack up everything we have quickly, it means that we can leave for a few days without paying any rent.
 You pay nightly or weekly, and there are no commitments or bonds/deposits.

 Everything is included